-As λ regulates the distribution of price-sensitivity across consumers and therefore consumption patterns among low- and high-income consumers, identification comes from the likelihood that consumers buy inexpensive versus expensive varieties conditional on income.
-For example, when $\lambda=1$ marginal differences in price sensitivity across income levels are uniform.
-Hence, the predicted average price of the chosen product changes uniformly across income groups, all-else-equal.
-When $\lambda=0$ we observe that small differences in income will yield very different consumption patterns with respect to price at low- income levels.
-We would therefore observe in the data that the average price paid between consumers across the lowest income groups would look very different while the average price paid among the highest income groups would change little.
-Just the opposite is true for the case when $\lambda>1$ as the gradient in the average price paid across low-income consumers is flat while we observe a large gradient across high-income consumers.
-At the same time, the added flexibility of the Box-Cox transform does not preclude, for example, finding that wealthy consumers are less price sensitive than poor consumers.
+As λ^p regulates the distribution of price-sensitivity across consumers and, therefore, consumption patterns among low- and high-income consumers, identification comes from the likelihood that consumers buy inexpensive versus expensive varieties conditional on income.
+For example, when $\lambda^p = 1$, marginal differences in price sensitivity across income levels are uniform.
+Hence, the predicted average price of the chosen product changes uniformly across income groups, allelse-equal.
+When $\lambda^p = 0$, we observe that small differences in income will yield very different consumption sensitivities to price.
+We would, therefore, observe in the data that the average price paid between consumers across the lowest income groups would look very different while the average price paid among the highest income groups would change little.
+The opposite is true for the case when $\lambda^p > 1$ as the gradient in the average price paid across low-income consumers is flat while we observe a large gradient across high-income consumers.
+At the same time, the added flexibility of the Box-Cox transform does not preclude, for example, finding that wealthy consumers are less price-sensitive than poor consumers.
 The sign of the price interaction, π_p governs such relationships.
+A similar argument holds for the Box-Cox transform of income, which we interact with the term π_c to regulate the degree to which high- and low- customers are more or less likely to purchase one of the J RTE cereal products versus the outside option all else equal.

-Lastly, we use the IRI panel data to construct micro-moments that are particularly useful in identifying differences in demand which are correlated with demographics, including income.
-We include average price paid across the top three income quartiles (relative to the first income quartile) among households that purchase any cereal variety.
-We also include as micro-moments the correlation between price and whether the family has kids to identify the effect of presence of children on price sensitivity, These moments aid in identifying π^p , π^k , and λ and therefore aid in identifying the price-sensitivity distribution in the underlying consumer population.
-Finally, we include as moments the expected income conditional on buying cereal to identify the average outside option by income and the probability of having kids in the household conditional on buying cereal to identify variation in the outside option by presence of children.
+Additional identification comes from using the IRI panel data to construct micro-moments that are particularly useful in identifying differences in demand which are correlated with demographics, including income.30 We include (1) the average price paid across the top three income quartiles (relative to the first income quartile) among households that purchase any cereal variety and (2) whether a customer buys a cereal variety across income quartiles.
+We also include as micro-moments the correlation between price and whether the family has kids to identify the effect of the presence of children on price sensitivity.
+These moments aid in identifying π^p , π^c , π^k , λ^p , λ^c and therefore aid in identifying the price-sensitivity and willingness-to-pay distributions in the underlying consumer population.